 Bare midriffs or belly shirts are not permissible.
-Pants must be worn at the waist, not low on the hips.
-Leggings/tights are not permissible with any combination of clothing.
-Attire with indecent humor, slogans or images Jeans and shorts with holes (of any size) are not permissible.
-Skirt and short-lengths must allow for modesty while standing or sitting (not above the tips of a student's fingers, when arms are at their sides).
-Necklines must not be low on blouses, dresses, or sweaters.
-Halter tops/dresses and shirts/dresses with spaghetti straps are not permissible.
-Tube tops, off-the-shoulder blouses, or blouses with only one arm are not permissible.
+Pants must be worn at the waist, not allowing undergarments to be visible Leggings/tights are not permissible with any combination of clothing.
+Attire with indecent humor, slogans, or images is not permissible Jeans and shorts with holes or tears (of any size) above the thigh are not permissible Skirt and short lengths must allow for modesty while standing or sitting (mid-thigh or longer) Necklines must not be low on dresses or tops

-Tank-top athletic shirts, unless a T-shirt is worn underneath, are not permissible.
+Halter tops/dresses and tops/dresses with spaghetti straps are not permissible.
+Tube tops, off-the-shoulder tops, or tops with only one arm are not permissible.
+Tank-top& athletic shirts, unless a T-shirt is worn underneath, are not permissible.
 Hats, caps, bandannas, or sweatbands may not be worn in the building, except as approved by the Principal.
-Head coverings that are not worn to meet religious requirements are not permitted for either males or females.
+Head coverings that are not worn to meet religious requirements are not permitted.
 All head coverings are to be stored in lockers only.
-Students are not permitted to carry hats, unless students are on their way outdoors for physical education, recess or dismissal.
+Students are not permitted to carry hats unless students are on their way outdoors for physical education, recess, or dismissal.
 Pajama bottoms are not permissible.
 Pajama bottoms are not appropriate dress for physical education or school.
-Coats are not to be worn inside.
-They must be stored in student lockers, unless students are on their way outdoors for physical education, recess, or dismissal.
-If it is cold, students should dress appropriately in a sweater or sweatshirt (but no hood may be worn inside or outside).
-Slides/flip-flops, sandals and crocs are not permissible due to safety reasons.
+Winter coats are not to be worn inside.
+Students are encouraged to wear layers during the cooler months.
+Coats must be stored in student lockers unless students are on their way outdoors for physical education, recess, or dismissal.
+Hoods may not be worn inside the building.
+Slides/flip-flops, sandals, and Crocs without secure backs are not permissible due to safety reasons.
+Only 5th-grade students may wear backpacks throughout the school day.

 The dress code will be strictly enforced.
-Students who violate the dress code will receive either a warning, detention, and, in some cases, will be removed from classes until the parent or quardian brings proper attire from home.
+Students who violate the dress code will receive either a warning, or detention, and, in some cases, will be removed from classes until the parent or quardian brings proper attire from home.